zayd62/bbc-news-coding-test/README.md

 articles as JSON files using the GitHub API or if the API fails to respond, it looks locally for the files.

+> I would like to be considered for all three area's (Native App trainees, Web App trainees and Backend trainees) however, I have a preference for **Backend** but since there is not test for backend, the email stated to complete either code test so I have completed the Web App test.

 ## Prerequisites

 - NodeJS (tested on v10.15.1)